-Cain Vineyard & Winery is located high in the forested Spring Mountain District with a somewhat isolated location away from most of the other Spring Mountain wineries.
-The winery was founded in 1980 by Jerry and Joyce Cain and presently produces about 20,000 cases.
-Friends, of the Cains, James and Nancy Meadlock became partners in the winery and assumed full ownership in 1991.
-Cain is located about 2.5 miles in on the extremely narrow sometimes one lane windy Langtry road.
+Cain Vineyard & Winery is located about 2.5 miles in on the extremely narrow sometimes one lane windy Langtry Road.
 Cain is not the only producer located on Langtry Road.
-One will pass by School House Vineyard (one of the longest continuously producing wineries in all of the Napa Valley), York Creek Vineyard and some of Fritz Maytag’s olive trees and eventually by the driveway for Flying Lady Winery.
+One will pass by School House Vineyard (one of the longest continuously producing wineries in all of the Napa Valley), York Creek Vineyard and some of Fritz Maytag’s olive trees and by the driveway for Flying Lady Winery.
 This road does not continue through to Sonoma County despite what online maps sometime indicate.

-The winery is situated on a ridge line in the Macayamas Mountains; as with other Spring Mountain hillside wineries they sometimes receive snow in the winter.
+The winery is situated on a ridge line in the Mayacamas mountains as with other Spring Mountain hillside wineries they sometimes receive snow in the winter.
 The vineyards range in elevation from about 1400 to 2100 feet with these uppermost vineyards among some of the higher vineyards found in Spring Mountain.
 Their total acreage is significant; five hundred in total of which about ninety are planted to vine.
-Their water source comes from the rainfall each year – two ponds on property store water for use throughout the season on the vines as needed.
+Their water source comes from the rainfall each year; two ponds on property store water for use throughout the season on the vines as needed.
 Springtime is a wonderful time to visit this winery as there are many picturesque flowers in bloom around the main building including dogwood, azaleas & rhododendrons.

 This is a scenic location with excellent views of the ridge tops and of their vineyards – some of which extend almost 1000 feet below the winery.
 Views are into part of the Napa Valley floor in the distance as well as into neighboring Sonoma County to the west.
-A prominent rock stands out by itself far below their upper vineyards – this is called La Piedra.
+A prominent rock stands out by itself far below their upper vineyards; this is called La Piedra.
 Their vineyards are low yielding growing on very rocky shallow soils.
 Up to 1.5 tons / acre is a good yield.
 All their vineyards are certified organic.
-Ten vineyard workers manage the vines year round.
+Ten vineyard workers manage the vines year-round.

 The fining of their wines is done with egg whites (generally no filtration is done to allow for maximum color and flavor) and all their wines are fermented with indigenous yeasts inherent on the skins of the grapes.
 All their wines are blends with the percentages listed on each bottle.